zapta/spi_adapter/README.md

-# spi_adapter
-A simple USB to SPI adapter that works.
+# A simple USB to SPI adapter that works.